 Fishing for Souls

 Today, Stacy is excited about going to church with us.
-She doesn’t mind going to church on Saturday, and she doesn’t care what denomination we are.
+She doesn’t care what denomination we are.
 She wants to go where she can get to know God, study His Word, and be accepted just as she is by fellow believers.
 I pray our church will welcome her.

 I think of Christ’s words: “Come, follow me, and I will make you fishers of men” (Matthew 4:19).

 Let’s fish for lost souls by loving them as they are.

 * Names have been changed to protect identity.